Our Campaigns

 To combat the many ways in which Google seeks to divide us by employment classification, types of contractor, and levels of pay and benefits, we conducted a survey of over 1,800 members of the extended workforce to discuss their employers' adherence to Google’s stated contractor minimum standards.

 Alphabet does not provide a safe environment for those who face harassment in the workplace.
 Even when HR confirms harassment, no action is taken to make the reporter safe.
 Alphabet protects the harasser instead of protecting the person harmed by the harassment.
-The person who reports harassment is forced to bear the burden, usually leaving Alphabet while their harasser stays or is rewarded for their behavior.

 Alphabet must prioritize the safety of their workers by prioritizing the concerns of those harmed: